ThomasVitale/kpack-dependencies/README.md

 ## References

-This package is inspired by the [Kpack Dependencies](https://github.com/vmware-tanzu/package-for-kpack-dependencies) package used in Tanzu Community Edition, but not supported anymore.
+This package is inspired by the [Kpack Dependencies](https://github.com/vmware-tanzu/package-for-kpack-dependencies) package used in Tanzu Community Edition before its retirement.

 ## Supply Chain Security